 Additionally, because the higher end resorts are on the lagoon and the area is not that big the water is filled with other tourists on jet skis, speed boats, canoes, swimming, on a tour, etc. so even if you were on one of those villas at the end of the pontoon and facing the sea with no other villa nearby you are very likely going to be seen by the passing traffic.

-Over the top luxury in the Maldives and in Bora Bora
+Over the top luxury showdown – Maldives vs Bora Bora

-Let me emphasize that it is not that I was looking for that, I much prefer bare feet luxury than over-the-top snobbism which always made me feel like an “octopus in a garage” as we say in Spanish, but in this aspect both destinations are very different.
+It is not that this is what I was looking for, in fact I visited Bora Bora alone and with a friend, and I much prefer barefoot luxury than over-the-top snobbism which always made me feel like an “octopus in a garage” as we say in Spanish, but in this aspect both Maldives and Bora Bora are very different.

 Maldives is pure extravaganza and is sure to deliver the most over the top experience in luxury traveling.

-With 100 resorts to choose from food has recently become a main differentiating factor in the Maldives.
+With 100 resorts to choose from food has recently become a main differentiating factor for resorts in the Maldives.

-The F&B Manager at each resort will go the extra mile to provide innovative, unique and unforgettable dining options.
+The food and beverage teams at each resort will go the extra mile to provide innovative, unique and unforgettable dining options.

 Do you want the chef to cook you a private dinner by the candle light on the sand or a private location?
 The Four Seasons among others, can pull this off.